samvera/samvera.github.io/pages/hydra/1_new_start_here/get-help.md

 ## IRC

-  While the #projecthydra room in IRC is in continuous use, most conversations now take place on Slack (as of spring/summer 2016).
+  While the #samvera room in IRC is in continuous use, most conversations now take place on Slack (as of spring/summer 2016).

   **Server: chat.freenode.net
-  Channel: #projecthydra**
+  Channel: #samvera**

   If you don't already use an IRC client, connect through the web at http://webchat.freenode.net/
   Nickname: pick a name,
-  Channels: #projecthydra
+  Channels: #samvera

   For more information on how to start using irc, check out the instructions on the [code4lib](http://code4lib.org/irc) site.